chbh-opensource/mri-on-bear-edu/docs/workshop5/first-level-analysis.md

 # Running the first-level fMRI analysis

-We are now ready to proceed with running our data analysis.
+We are now ready to proceed with running our fMRI analysis.
 We will start with the first dataset (first participant `/p01`) and our first step will be to skull-strip the data using BET.
 <b>You should now be able by now to not only run BET but also to troubleshoot poor BET i.e., use different methods to run BET.</b>

-The `p01` T1 scan was acquired with a large FOV (you can check this using FSLeyes; it is generally a good practice to explore the data before the start of any analysis, especially if you were not the person who acquired the data).
-Therefore, we will apply an appropriate method using BET as per the example we explored earlier.
-This will be likely the right method to be applied to all datasets in the `/recon` folder but please check.
+The `p01` T1 scan was acquired with a large field-of-view (FOV) (you can check this using FSLeyes; it is generally a good practice to explore the data before the start of any analysis, especially if you were not the person who acquired the data).
+Therefore, we will apply an appropriate method using BET as per the example we explored earlier. <b>This will be likely the right method to be applied to all datasets in the `/recon` folder but please check.</b>

 Open a terminal and use the commands below to skull-strip the T1: